tutumcloud/api-docs/source/includes/stack.md

 State | Description
 ----- | -----------
-Init | The stack has been created and has no deployed services yet.
-Possible actions in this state: `deploy`, `terminate`.
+Not Running | The stack has been created and has no deployed services yet.
+Possible actions in this state: `start`, `terminate`.
 Starting | All services for the stack are either starting or already running.
 No actions allowed in this state.
 Running | All services for the service are deployed and running.
 Possible actions in this state: `redeploy`, `terminate`.
 Partly running | One or more services of the stack are deployed and running.
 Possible actions in this state: `redeploy`, `terminate`.